 - Check each item: Each section must be checked.
 This will help identify tools (none spark), PPE, and any other safety issues you may encounter while doing the job.

-- Obtain a valid permit, What is life saving rules of SABIC?
+- Obtain a valid permit,

 - Location: You need to know where the work is being done.
 This will allow you to become familiar with the layout of the area, exits, safety showers, and first aid locations.

 - What’s on the line: This will help you understand what the normal contents, temperature and pressure of the contents are.

 - SDS in hand: Sections 1, 4, 5, 6, 8, and 9 are probably the most referenced sections when breaking lines, but you should review each section of every SDS you use.